San Francisco 49ers: Dick Nolan years (1968–1975)

-For the 1968 season, the 49ers hired as their head coach Dick Nolan, who had been Tom Landry's defensive coordinator with the Dallas Cowboys.
+For the 1968 season, the 49ers hired Dick Nolan, who had been Tom Landry's defensive coordinator with the Dallas Cowboys, as their head coach.
 Nolan's first two seasons with the 49ers had gone much the same as the previous decade, with the 49ers going 7–6–1 and 4–8–2.

 The 49ers started out the 1970 season 7–1–1, with their only loss a one-point defeat to Atlanta.
 After losses to Detroit and Los Angeles, the 49ers won their next two games before the season finale against the Oakland Raiders.
-Going into the game the 49ers had a half-game lead on the Rams and needed either a win or the Giants to defeat the Rams in their finale to give the 49ers their first-ever divisional title.
+Going into the game, the 49ers had a half-game lead on the Rams and needed either a win or a Giants victory against the Rams in their finale to give the 49ers their first-ever divisional title.

-In the early game, the Giants were crushed by the Rams 31–3, thus forcing the 49ers to win their game to clinch the division.
-In wet, rainy conditions in Oakland, the 49ers dominated the Raiders, 38–7, giving the 49ers their first divisional title that made them champions of the NFC West.
+In the early game, the Giants lost to the Rams 31–3, thus forcing the 49ers to win their game to clinch the division.
+In wet, rainy conditions in Oakland, the 49ers won against the Raiders, 38–7, giving the 49ers their first divisional title, which made them champions of the NFC West.
 The 49ers won their divisional playoff game 17–14 against the defending conference champion Minnesota Vikings, thus setting up a matchup against the Dallas Cowboys for the NFC Championship.
-In the final home game for the 49ers at Kezar Stadium, the 49ers kept up with the Cowboys before losing, 17–10 that resulted in the Cowboys going to Super Bowl V. The 49ers sent five players to the Pro Bowl that season, including MVP veteran quarterback John Brodie, wide receiver Gene Washington, and linebacker Dave Wilcox.
+In the final home game for the 49ers at Kezar Stadium, the 49ers kept up with the Cowboys before losing 17–10, which resulted in the Cowboys going to Super Bowl V. The 49ers sent five players to the Pro Bowl that season, including MVP veteran quarterback John Brodie, wide receiver Gene Washington, and linebacker Dave Wilcox.
 Nolan was also named NFL Coach of the Year for 1970.
 Following the 1970 season, the 49ers moved from Kezar Stadium to Candlestick Park.
 Despite being located on the outskirts of the city, Candlestick Park gave the 49ers a much more modern facility with more amenities that was easier for fans to access by highway.

 The 49ers won their second straight divisional title in 1971 with a 9–5 record.
-The 49ers again won their divisional playoff game, this time against the Washington Redskins by a 24–20 final score.
+The 49ers again won their divisional playoff game, this time against the Washington Redskins, by 24–20.
 This set up a rematch against the Dallas Cowboys in the NFC Championship game, this time played in Dallas.
-Though the defense again held the Cowboys in check, the 49ers offense was ineffective and the eventual Super Bowl champion Cowboys beat the 49ers again, 14–3.
+Though the defense again held the Cowboys in check, the 49ers offense was ineffective, and the eventual Super Bowl champion Cowboys beat the 49ers again, 14–3.
 In 1971, eight 49ers made the Pro Bowl, including defensive back Jimmy Johnson and Gene Washington, both for the second year in a row, as well as defensive end Cedric Hardman, running back Vic Washington, and offensive lineman Forrest Blue.